dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 </tr>
 </table>

-Therefore, given a distributed sorting problem, it is always helpful to start with a non-scalable solution that can be provided by unix sort and work out the required hadoop streaming configurations from there.
+Therefore, given a distributed sorting problem, it is always helpful to start with a non-scalable solution that can be provided by Unix sort and work out the required Hadoop Streaming configurations from there.

 ####Configure Hadoop Streaming: Prerequisites

 ~~~~
--D mapreduce.job.output.key.comparator.class=org.apache.hadoop.mapreduce.lib.partition.KeyFieldBasedComparator \
+-D mapreduce.job.output.key.comparator.class=org.apache.Hadoop.mapreduce.lib.partition.KeyFieldBasedComparator \
--partitioner org.apache.hadoop.mapred.lib.KeyFieldBasedPartitioner
+-partitioner org.apache.Hadoop.mapred.lib.KeyFieldBasedPartitioner
 ~~~~

-These two options instruct hadoop streaming to use two specific hadoop java library classes: `KeyFieldBasedComparator` and `KeyFieldBasedPartitioner`.
-They come in standard hadoop distribution, and provide the required machinery.
+These two options instruct Hadoop Streaming to use two specific Hadoop Java library classes: `KeyFieldBasedComparator` and `KeyFieldBasedPartitioner`.
+They come in standard Hadoop distribution, and provide the required machinery.

 ####Configure Hadoop Streaming: Step 1